 PATRIOT ACT (privacy in libraries)

 Most library material circulates for 28 days.
 Items must be renewed on or before the due date.
 Fines must be paid before items can be renewed.
-There is a one-time renewal of 14 days from the original due date, and you can make the renewal in person with the items or online at the Voyager online catalog.
+There is a one-time renewal of 14 days from the original due date, and you can make the renewal in person with the items or online at the HELM online catalog.